EmilePapillon/CarND-Advanced-Lane-Lines/README.md

 I used sobel directional threshold, and HLS color space thresholding using the L and S layers because I found them to be the most effectives ones at selecting lane markings.
 S (saturation) layer information is particularly useful for the yellow lines.

+#### 3. Then, perform a perspective transform and (example of a transformed image below).

+We are trying to get the curvature information from the lane marking.
+To do this, we first need to transform the image to abstract the perspective inherent to camera images.

 The follwing function removes the perspective from the image :

 ``` python